moggieuk/Happy-Hare/doc/calibration.md

     Calibration for gate #1 has been saved
 ```

+> [!NOTE]
-> **Note** You can also quickly run through all gates (even pass the loose filament gate to gate) with `MMU_CALIBRATE_GATES ALL=1`
+> You can also quickly run through all gates (even pass the loose filament gate to gate) with `MMU_CALIBRATE_GATES ALL=1`

 <br>

+> [!IMPORTANT]
-> **Warning**<br>All of the calibration steps can be run in a "check/test" mode.
+> All of the calibration steps can be run in a "check/test" mode.
 Simply add `SAVE=0` to the command and the calibration will be run but the results will not be saved.
 This is very useful for verification.<br>Finally, remember that the results from all the calibration is stored in `mmu_vars.cfg` so you can also view/edit that file directly.

 <br>